Facility Management Leverages IWMS Software for Smarter Communications

-Some FMs have developed pages and opened accounts on social networks to streamline this process, the source adds.
-With a presence on Facebook or Twitter, FMs can instantly relay important information.
+Some facilities managers have developed pages and opened accounts on social networks to streamline this process, the source adds.
+With a presence on Facebook or Twitter, facilities managers can instantly relay important information.
 For instance, they can post a message on Facebook announcing the completion of big maintenance projects or changes in hoteling policies, while tweets can communicate alerts about office closures due to inclement weather or other emergency situations.
 This could be more effective than sending company-wide emails that may not be received in time, and creating a page that can be accessed on smartphones and other wireless devices can increase visibility in case of an emergency evacuation.

 “These kinds of technologies are going to be used by those who reside, visit and work in facilities, so the (facility) operators will have to figure out these technologies,” Adam Crowe, director of emergency preparedness at Virginia Commonwealth University, told Facilities Net.